 To get to the heart and soul of food on the island of Ireland, a farmers' market is a good place to start.
 Here, busy stalls laden with artisan cheese, local charcuterie, beech-smoked Irish salmon, soda breads and mountain lamb reflect the richness and variety of what's on offer.
 Farmers' markets take place all over the island, usually - but not exclusively - on the weekend.
-Some to look out for include the Midleton Farmers' Market in County Cork, Kilkenny Farmers' Market in the medieval city of Kilkenny, and The Shambles Variety Market in Armagh (Tues and Fri).
+Some to look out for include the Midleton Farmers' Market in County Cork, Kilkenny Farmers' Market in the medieval city of Kilkenny, and the Walled City Market in Derry~Londonderry.